2013 Subway Fresh Fit 500: Background

 Before the race, Jimmie Johnson was leading the Drivers' Championship with 47 points, and Dale Earnhardt Jr. stood in second with 42 points.
 Mark Martin and Brad Keselowski followed in third and fourth with 41 points each, and was one ahead of Ryan Newman in fifth.
 Greg Biffle with 38 was one point ahead of Danica Patrick, as Michael McDowell with 35 points was one ahead of J. J. Yeley and Clint Bowyer.
 In the Manufacturers' Championship, Chevrolet was leading with nine points, three points ahead of their rival Toyota.
 Ford was in the third position with four points.
 Denny Hamlin was the race's defending winner.

-The race was the first of the season to remove roof cameras to lessen turbulent air impact, and will be removed for two-thirds of the points races.
+The race was the first of the season to remove roof cameras to lessen turbulent air impact, and would be removed for two-thirds of the points races.

 Entry list

 Practice and qualifying

 Three practice sessions were held before the race on March 1 and March 2, 2013.
 The first session lasted 85 minutes long, while the second was 55 minutes long.
 The third session lasted for 50 minutes.
 Matt Kenseth was quickest with a speed of 137.023 mi/h in the first session, 0.047 mi/h faster than Kyle Busch.
 Martin was just off Kyle Busch's pace, followed by Hamlin, Carl Edwards, and Johnson.
 The session was paused temporarily after debris prompted a caution.

 Forty-three cars were entered for the qualifying session held on March 1.
 Martin clinched his fifty-sixth pole position of his career, with a time of 26.073 seconds, which was a new race record.
 He was joined on the front row of the grid by Kasey Kahne.
 Johnson qualified third, Kyle Busch took fourth, and Gordon started fifth.
 Tony Stewart, Kevin Harvick, Hamlin, Kenseth, and Newman rounded out the first ten positions.